Practical Guide · 13 min read · 21 min listen · March 3, 2026

 Most guides tell you to avoid Japan's rainy season.
 For property buyers — especially those looking at older wooden akiya — tsuyu is actually one of the most revealing times to inspect.

 Tsuyu is not just rain.
-It's a sustained period of warm, high-humidity conditions (70–90% humidity in central Japan) that stress-tests everything about an older wooden home.
+It's a sustained period of warm, high-humidity conditions (70–90% humidity in central Japan) that reveals every weakness in an older wooden home.
 The season typically runs from early June to mid-July across most of Honshu, though timing varies by region:

 During an inspection in tsuyu, you can spot issues invisible in dry weather: